reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-By calling this `set` function from an `onClick` handler, we tell React to re-render that Square whenever its `<button>` is clicked.
-After the update, the Square's `value` will be `'X'`, so we'll see the "X" on the game board.
+By calling this `set` function from an `onClick` handler, you're telling React to re-render that Square whenever its `<button>` is clicked.
+After the update, the Square's `value` will be `'X'`, so you'll see the "X" on the game board.

 If you click on any Square, an "X" should show up: